 Colorado Coalition For The Homeless is an addiction treatment center located at 2130 Stout Street in the 80205 zip code in Denver, CO.

 It is operated by a private non-profit organization.
-Colorado Coalition For The Homeless provides buprenorphine for pain management, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Colorado Coalition For The Homeless include trauma counseling, DBT and brief intervention.
-Colorado Coalition For The Homeless provides regular outpatient heroin treatment, outpatient heroin rehabilitation and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential treatment for heroin use.
+Colorado Coalition For The Homeless provides suboxone prescription, buprenorphine for pain management and relapse prevention from naltrexone.
+Some of the treatment approaches used by Colorado Coalition For The Homeless include counseling for trauma victims, counseling for substance abuse and DBT.
+Colorado Coalition For The Homeless provides outpatient heroin rehabilitation, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides inpatient dual diagnosis treatment and residential heroin use treatment.

 Here are the full facility listing details on Colorado Coalition for the Homeless in Denver, CO: